ThoughtSpot and Salesforce Integration

 meta.xml

 Defines the metadata values for the component.
-Specifically, where you want to embed in Salesforce (Record Pages, Experience Cloud, Homepage, etc.), and any configurable parameters for your ThoughtSpot objects (type of object to embed, Cluster URL, Org, etc.).
+Specifically, where you want to embed in Salesforce (Record Pages, Experience Cloud, Homepage, and more), and any configurable parameters for your ThoughtSpot objects (type of object to embed, Cluster URL, Org, and more).

 <?xml version="1.0" encoding="UTF-8"?>